 "Everything's closed," she said dolefully.
 "Sorry," and sat down next to Emma.

 An hour passed in almost total silence save for the chatter of the locals which was, to the Americans, another world.
-It was all very alien, and in odd moments after her mind drifted a while, she found herself back in reality, and suddenly felt out of place and alone.
-But the presence of her two new sister-wives-to-be quickly comforted and assured her that she was, in truth, home.
+"Noodle talk," Shelly called this new language, perhaps remembering a comment made by Sarah-Jane who was struggling with Swedish.
+It was all very alien, and in odd moments after her mind drifted a while, Jenny found herself back in reality, and suddenly felt out of place and alone.
+But the presence of her two new sister-wives-to-be quickly comforted and assured her that she was, in truth, home with family.

 The travellers settled again into a half-sleep for the remaining 30 km journey.
 It was an old, clattery train, and rather hot and stuffy, and hardly the romantic picture Shelly and Emma had previously conjured up in their minds for the last part of their journey.
 Somehow they had imagined that all trains would be modern and comfortable in this part Europe.
-Shelly was aching all over and could only think of flinging herself down onto a warm and soft bed when she came to journey's end.
-She peered out into the inky blackness occasionally broken by the dim light of a farm but mostly all she could see was the snow racing past the train in streaks of white.
+Shelly was aching all over from the cold and could only think of flinging herself down onto a soft, warm bed when she came to journey's end.
+She peered out into the inky blackness occasionally broken by the dim light of a farmhouse but mostly all she could see was the snow racing past the train in streaks of white.
 At least the train was warm.

 Nobody spoke on the train, not even the locals, save the conductor who walked up and down the aisle each time people boarded and asked to see their tickets.